ipfabric/docs/docs/IP_Fabric_Settings/administration/roles.md

 ---
-description: This section contains information about RBAC roles to which you can assign policies, and then assign those roles to IP Fabric users.
+description: This section contains information about RBAC roles, to which you can assign policies and then assign those roles to IP Fabric users.
 ---

 # Roles